lshuang00001-ui/HSDNet/docs/reproduction.md

 GPU type
 CUDA version
 PyTorch version
+Ultralytics version
 random seed
 data loading order
 training precision
 hardware-specific acceleration
 ```

-For fair comparison, use the same environment and dataset split for all methods.
+For fair comparison, use the same environment, dataset split, and training settings for all compared methods.

 ---

-## 13. Common Errors
+## 14. Common Errors

-### 13.1 Module Not Found
+### 14.1 Module Not Found

 If an error similar to the following appears: